When I first heard of the DMT drug, I was intrigued, but thought I would never do it.

 A Final Note on the Safety of Psychedelics

-DMT is an extremely powerful psychedelic, and we do not recommend seeking it out, especially if you’re fairly new to psychedelics.
+DMT is an extremely powerful psychedelic, and we do not recommend seeking it out, especially if you’re fairly new to the psychedelic experience.
 As we repeatedly stress on HighExistence, psychedelics are not playthings.
 They must be approached with reverence and caution.
 We believe that in the proper context, certain psychedelics are powerful medicines with tremendous potential, but there are a number of physical and psychological safety concerns that one should consider before journeying with psychedelics.
 Please, please do plenty of research, and do not take psychedelics if you have reason to believe that they will not jibe with your personality or particular mental baggage (or if your family has a history of mental illness).
 We do not recommend taking psychedelics illegally or impulsively.
 The Essential Psychedelic Guide on Erowid is an exceptional free resource, and we recommend reading it, especially the section on ‘Psychedelic Safety,’ before ever dabbling in these substances.
-We also recommend reading our guide to psychedelic myths before deciding to try psychedelics.
+We also recommend reading our guide to psychedelic myths before deciding to try psychedelic drugs.
 It’s also imperative that you buy a test kit if you aren’t absolutely certain that the substances you’ve procured are what you believe them to be.
 Take care, be smart, and be well.